dmccapes4/rule_the_realm/proposal.md

 * swordsman: attack: 3, defense: 5, range: 0, speed: 1
 * spearman: attack: 3, defense: 3, range: 1, speed: 1

-If an archer were to attack a swordsman, it would get one mod 3 attack to against the swordsman's mod 5 defense.
+If an archer were to attack a swordsman, it would get one [0-3] attack to against the swordsman's [0-5] defense.
 If the archer's score beats the swordsman's score,the swordsman dies and the archer is able to level up after the combat.

-In this case the archer, with a mod 1 defense
+In this case the archer, with a 1 defense would

 It's possible to attack one enemy unit with multiple units.
 For intstance, a swordsman, spearman and archer could all attack the same unit scoring a total of 3 mod 3 attack.
 If the attack beats the succeeds the player may select one of